intellitrend/zabbixapi-php/README.md

 ### login($zabUrl, $zabUser, $zabPassword, $options)

 Initial login.
-Configures the class, loads a cached session if it exists and executes a request to the remote server to test the credentials or session.
+Configures the class and loads a cached session if it exists.
+It does not executes a request to the remote server to test the credentials or session at this time.
+This happens automatically during the first call to the Zabbix-API.
+One can enforce the validation by calling `getAuthKey()` after `login()`.
+Note: If debug is enabled via option, or via function before calling `login()`, `login()` issues a call to the Zabbix-API to check wether the session is re-used.

 * `return` void
 * `throws` Exception $e.
 Invalid options, session issues or connection problems.